developfeng/GaitRecognition/README.md

 This gait recognition demo needs clean background, e.g. a white wall.
-As this demo only takes GEI as its feature, so it can only recognize the same view.
+As this demo only takes GEI as its feature, so it can only recognize persons with same views.
 For example, people walk with the same angle for both registration and recognition.

 This code is one part of the Tutorial of ICPR 2016.